 If an employer (or more typically, the HR department) doesn't follow these rules, and the confidentiality of an employee's medical records is compromised, the employee can sue for violation of the ADA.

 Very few rules specifically require employers to keep other types of personnel records confidential.
-However, smart employers observe some common sense protocols to maintain the privacy of records that could lead to legal problems if they fall into the wrong hands.
+However, smart employers observe some common sense protocols to maintain the privacy of records that could cause legal problems if they fall into the wrong hands.
 Here are some examples:

 - I-9 forms.
 On these official government forms, employers have to verify that employees are authorized to work in the United States.
 (For more on I-9 forms, see Employer Verification Procedures on Work Visas and Immigration Status.)
 Employers may not hire employees who don't have work authorization.
 Beyond that prohibition, however, employers may not make job decisions based on an employee's national origin or citizenship status.
 Because I-9 forms may contain this information, savvy employers don't make them available to everyone in the company.
 The fewer people who have access to this information, the fewer people are in a position to discriminate against the employee on this basis.
 Although employees may not sue just because an employer didn't keep I-9 forms confidential, an employee could sue for discrimination, if that was the end result of the breach.

 - Investigation records.
 Many employers keep files on workplace investigations (of a harassment complaint or theft incident, for example) in separate confidential files.
 This isn't legally required, but it prevents legal trouble.
 For example, a manager accused of discrimination may look in the file to see which employees complained or were witnesses against him -- and then retaliate against those employees.
 Or, an HR employee may read the file, then gossip with coworkers about who said what about whom, which could lead to defamation claims against the company.